 Divorce is often one of the most difficult things that a person can go through.
-A divorce will affect nearly every major part of a person’s life, such as their children, their familial relationships, their career and finances, where they live, their social circles and more.
+A divorce will affect nearly every major part of a person’s life, such as their children, their familial relationships, their career and finances, where they live, their social circles, and more.

 At Integrity Law, we take a holistic view of the client’s circumstances to help guide them toward decisions that work for them and their family.
 It is our goal to provide our clients with reasonable expectations and probable outcomes that will enable him or her to make informed decisions.
 We are here every step of the way to assist you during this difficult time in your life.

 Every divorce case is different.
-There is no “one size fits all” approach to a dissolution.
+There is no “one size fits all” approach to dissolution.
 This is why we will consult with you in detail regarding all aspects of your marriage and answer any questions you have.

 In a divorce, we follow the acronym P.E.A.C.E. to facilitate your divorce.
 “P” stands for parenting plan.
 If you have minor children, then we must determine an appropriate parenting plan to facilitate co-parenting amongst two households.
 “E” stands for equitable distribution.
-In a divorce we must divide up all marital assets acquired, and liabilities incurred during the marriage.
+In a divorce, we must divide up all marital assets acquired, and liabilities incurred during the marriage.
 “A” stands for alimony.
-The purpose of alimony is to support a party financially based on the lifestyle they were accustom to.
+The purpose of alimony is to support a party financially based on the lifestyle they were accustomed to.
 An award is not simply based on one party making more than the other.
 Instead, we must navigate Florida law and prove that one party has a need for alimony, and the other the ability to contribute.
 “C” stands for child support.
 Child support is not an arbitrary number determined by either the parties or the court.
-Instead it is based on guidelines as provided for in Florida statutes which take into account gross incomes of the parties, deductions, child care, visitation and more.
-“E” stands for everything else, which may include a request for restoration of former name, attorney and mediation fees, domestic violence cases and more.
+Instead, it is based on guidelines as provided for in Florida statutes which take into account gross incomes of the parties, deductions, child care, visitation, and more.
+“E” stands for everything else, which may include a request for restoration of the former name, attorney and mediation fees, domestic violence cases, and more.

 Many people don’t realize that most divorce cases settle either by agreement with or without mediation.
 In fact, a judge will not decide the fate of your divorce without first attending mediation.
 Mediation is where a neutral third party is hired (often by attorneys for the parties) to assist the parties in reaching a resolution on all issues in their divorce.
 If an agreement is reached, then it is considered a binding contract which will then be presented to the judge for his or her signature.
 As with any agreement, the power rests with the parties to decide what they wish to do in their case as opposed to a judge making the decision for you.